North Witham: The church

 The next major changes to the church came in the 16th century when the English Reformation occurred and many of the church's ornaments, including a rood screen and a number of smaller items, were removed or destroyed.
 However, it was over this period, between 1530 and 1564, that the current church bells were installed in the spire.
 The most notable bell is "Catherine" which was installed prior to 1540 and bears the inscription "Principio fine sonans sonus hic sit Caterine" (May this sound of Catherine be sounding in the beginning (and) in the end.)
 The other two bells, which were installed later, bear the inscriptions "Hope wel have w(e)l" and "CelorumXte placeat tibi rex sonus iste" ("O Christ, King of Heaven, may the sound please Thee") respectively.

 The Church contains a number of tombs of the Sherard family, who were influential in the area in the past, and also a helmet from a suit of armour thought to have belonged to the occupant of one of the tombs.
 The entirety of the suit of armour, or one similar to it, was present in the church well into the 20th century, however much of it was stolen by thieves.

-Hannah Newton (born Hannah Ayscough), the mother of Isaac Newton, married Barnabus Smith the Rector of the parish on Tuesday 27 January 1646 in his parish, and during the prohibited period for marriages.
+Hannah Newton (born Hannah Ayscough), the mother of Isaac Newton, married Barnabas Smith the Rector of the parish on 27 January 1646 in his parish, and during the prohibited period for marriages.
 She moved to the rectory, staying there until August 1653 when her seventy-one-year-old husband died.
-Isaac's two half-sisters and half-brother were baptized in the parish, and probably born there.
+Isaac's two half-sisters and half-brother were baptised in the parish, and probably born there.
 Graffiti accredited to the young physicist can still be seen in several places in and around the church.